-Massage works best to help injuries if I am working in conjuction with veterinary care.
-If your pet has an acute or chronic condition you should see your veterinarian first.
-I will then join your healing team to speed recovery and help regain function using massage and passive range of motion.
+Massage works best to help injuries if I am working in conjunction with veterinary care.
+If your pet has an acute or chronic condition you must see your veterinarian first.
+I will then join your healing team to support recovery and help regain function using massage and passive range of motion.

 Chronic conditions: Is your pet is experiencing pain and loss of function, and surgery is not an option?
-I have kept large dogs with hip dysplasia (Jake) and partial CCL tears (Anni) moving well for years with no further loss of function, and improved function from the time I started.
-Massage and PROM may do the same for your pet, and will certainly relieve pain and make them feel better about their situation.
+It's important to follow medical advice to keep pain at a minimum.
+Massage and PROM area an excellent adjunct.
+I have helped keep large dogs with hip dysplasia (Jake) and partial CCL tears (Anni) moving well for years with no further loss of function, and improved function from the time I started.
+Massage and PROM may do the same for your pet, and will certainly make them feel better about their situation.

 Muscle strain: Active pets, or animals in a weakened state, will often experience a muscle strain or small tear.
 Massage can help reduce the pain while still allowing it to heal at an accelerated rate (Spumoni and Marcus.)

 Avoiding further problems: A body that is in pain will shift the load to other body parts to compensate.
 Soon the hip problem is also a back problem or a shoulder problem.
 Regular massage works out these issues before they become problems.
-The connective tissue called fascia hold the memory of injuries long afte they heal.
-Myofascial release can restore it to its original state.
+The connective tissue called fascia holds the memory of injuries long after they heal.
+Myofascial release can help restore it to its original state.

 Recovery, Support, & Prevention